cse-iitbhu/Meme_Classification/README.md

 selected_data/

-⚠️ Due to dataset constraints, the complete dataset and intermediate preprocessing scripts are not included in this release.

-If you require additional components or clarification regarding the implementation, please contact us.
+⚠️If you require additional components or clarification regarding the implementation, please contact us.
 ```